Skip to contents

 Value

-list with estimated model (parameters, R-squred, variance-covariance matrix of parameters) and dataframe with predicted ASFR.
+list with estimated model (parameters, variance-covariance matrix, percentiles of parameters) and dataframe with predicted and observed ASFR as well as SE and percentile of predictions

 Details

-This function runs least squares optimization of the selected fertility function using Port algorithm with 2000 maximum iterations and 1e-07 as tolerance parameter.
+This function runs least squares optimization of the selected fertility function with 1e-06 as tolerance parameter.

 Hadwiger model